 A cloud architecture review board helps reduce some of the complexity and organize it into manageable parts.
 They do this in a few ways, including standardized, transparent processes and regularly updated and accurate architecture diagrams that are consistent across their organization.

-Documenting and mapping your cloud architecture and the development processes within it gives review boards greater visibility and understanding of their cloud systems and solutions.
+Documenting your cloud architecture and the development processes within it gives review boards greater visibility and understanding of their cloud systems and solutions.

 Better risk management